ros-navigation/navigation2/nav2_route/README.md

 Unlike GeoJSON, OSM does not list edges explicitly: a `<way>` is a polyline of ordered `<nd ref>` node references, and two ways are connected only where they share a node id.
-The loader resolves this implicit topology by treating shared nodes (and way endpoints) as junctions, splitting each way at its junctions, and emitting one directed edge per inter-junction section.
-The intermediate shape nodes are not turned into graph vertices, keeping the graph sparse.
+The loader resolves this implicit topology by treating shared nodes (and way endpoints) as junctions, splitting each way at those junctions, and emitting one directed edge per inter-junction section.
+The intermediate shape nodes are not turned into graph vertices, which keeps the graph sparse.
 Edge direction is taken from the `oneway` tag (`yes`/`true`/`1` → forward, `-1`/`reverse` → reverse, absent/`no` → both directions).

+The loader keeps every `<way>` in the file; it does not require a `highway` tag or apply any allowlist.
+A `.osm` here is treated as a purpose-built route graph, so the choice of which edges are preferable is left to the edge scoring plugins, which can read each way's tags.

 Coordinates are converted from WGS84 latitude/longitude into the map frame using robot_localization's `FromLLArray` service, so the graph shares a single datum with the robot's